Yandex Cloud

 Note

 Workflows is at the Preview stage.
-To gain access, submit a request in the management console.

-Your workflows will receive information about the issues in a given Tracker queue and use YandexGPT Pro to analyze the workcompleted within these issues, their statuses, and evaluation.
+Your workflows will receive information about the issues in a given Tracker queue and use YandexGPT Pro to analyze the work completed within these issues, their statuses, and evaluation.
 The results of the analysis and a brief progress report will be saved in a comment to one of the Tracker issues and also sent to the specified email address via Yandex Cloud Postbox.

-To configure a Workflows workflow:
+To configure a workflow in Yandex Workflows:

 1. Get your cloud ready.